How many times do you think that sentence has been uttered in the course of human history?

 It was just another day with him.

-But the problem?
+Why did the company tolerate such a boorish man?
 He was an expert in construction.
 He made the company a lot of money.
 So he ruled with an iron fist and got away with far more than he ever should have.
 Even if you’d never met him, you might have known he was a bad boss.
 Why?
 Because his team was terrified of him.
-They were scared to ask him any questions and, in his presence, they seemed to quake, perhaps rightfully so.
+They were scared to ask him any questions, and in his presence, they seemed to quake, perhaps rightfully so.

 4. They aren’t experts at their craft